 With several hundred applications to read through, it is important that you keep your application form concise and to the point.
 Make sure that the whole application is less than 10 pages in length.
 As a guide, answers to each question should be no longer than 200-500 words max.

 Ensure that what you say in the application is correct, including any claims about patents or projected sales/deals.
 Use your prior trading experience, provide external data and research results to back up what you say.
 If you anticipate that you will achieve 5% of the global market, then you need to explain how.
 That is what the reader wants to know.

 Leave enough time to prepare it properly

 Don't rush the job.
 If it is prepared in a hurry, it will look like it has been!
-Get it ready and then leave it alone for a few days before revisiting it.
-Get someone else to read it – it's amazing what a second pair of non-industry eyes will do!
-Often, promoters will look at the first draft of their application form after a year or so and be amazed how amateurish it looks.
+Prepare your application and then leave it aside for a few days before revisiting it.
+Ask someone else to read it – it's amazing what a second pair of non-industry eyes will do!
+Often, promoters will look at the first draft of their application form after a year or so and be amazed at how amateur it appears.
 Your first attempt will probably be the same!
-Don't be put off.
-Everything can be improved with a bit of work.
+Don't be put off; everything can be improved with a bit of work.